Hafsa993/KnowHouseApp/README.md

     flutter install
 ## About The App

-The KnowHouse app is supposed to be used in a household/family Users can join or create a Household group.
+The KnowHouse App is designed to streamline household task management and foster family collaboration.
+Users can create, assign, and track tasks, earn points for contributions, and view leaderboards to encourage participation.

+### Features

+- User Authentication: Secure sign-in/sign-up using Firebase Authentication.

+- Family Management: Create or join families to share tasks and track contributions.

+- Task Management: Add, assign, accept, and complete tasks with categories like Cooking, Cleaning, Gardening, etc.

+- Real-Time Updates: Live synchronization of tasks and user data via Firebase Firestore.

+- Leaderboard & Points: Earn points for completed tasks and view family rankings.

+- Calendar Integration: View tasks on a calendar for better planning.

+- Profile Management: Customize preferences and view personal stats.

-Core Functiionalities:
+### Core Functiionalities

-  One can assign ToDos to a particular other user (in the same household) or no one (meaning this toDo has to be done, so someone should take it on)
+  - Users can assign ToDos to a particular other user (in the same household) or no one (meaning this toDo has to be done, so someone should take it on)

-  For each ToDo a reward in points, A category, difficulty, a name and a description have to be specified.
+  - For each ToDo a reward in points, A category, difficulty, a name and a description have to be specified.

-  Users can earn points by completing ToDos.
+  - Users can earn points by completing ToDos.

-  Shared hosehold calendar.
+  - Shared hosehold calendar.

-  Within a household users have a shared list of instructions, for ex. on how to do laundry etc.  Users can add/edit and delete these instructions.
+  - Within a household users have a shared list of instructions, for ex. on how to do laundry etc.  Users can add/edit and delete these instructions.

 ### Home Page
   So on the upper half of The home page, there is a leaderboard showing top 3 users with most points on a podium. bottom half of home page has Open tasks: which is the toDos that have been assigned to the User but not yet accepted by them.